gitomator/gitomator-classroom/README.md

  * Or, by extending the libraries with your own custom workflow and command-line tools (requires basic Ruby programming).

-#### Anything else?

-_Classroom_ is

- * Extensible - You can create additional services (e.g. `cloud`) and providers (e.g. `aws`, `azure`).
- * Pluggable - You can swap between service-providers by changing a configuration file.
- * Open-source and contributor-friendly.
-Join the conversation by opening issues and/or submitting pull-requests.

 ----

 ## Dependencies